soons1/tp/docs/UserGuide.md

 #### 3.1.7 Deleting a person : `delete`

 Deletes the specified person from the address book.
+Deleted person must not be paired with any other person.
+Additionally, deletion is not allowed if there exists associated logs to the person.
+A paired person must be unpaired, with all associated logs deleted before the person may be removed from Elder Scrolls, to ensure consistency of data.

 Format: `delete INDEX r/ROLE`